-We work alongside the Omaha Nation and Santee Sioux Tribes as well as the Nebraska Indian Community College to nurture food systems.
+We work alongside community members in four tribes: Winnebago Tribe, Umonhon Tribe, Ponca Tribe, and Santee Tribe as well as the Nebraska Indian Community College to nurture food systems.
 We offer activities to foster cultural traditions, improve diets, better health, and support families growing fruits and vegetables.

 Fresh, healthy food in your hands

 Community workshops: Throughout the year, we offer training and assistance on growing, harvesting, preserving and cooking fresh food from your garden and foods native to the area.
 We hold trainings on marketing and selling produce from your garden.
 Demonstration meals represent how to cook and prepare foods from our garden to share with family, friends and market customers.